google/flatbuffers/docs/source/Tutorial.md

 </div>

 <br>
-Note there's additional convenience overloads of `CreateVector`, allowing you to work with data that's not in a `std::vector`, or allowing you to generate elements by calling a lambda.
+Note there are additional convenience overloads of `CreateVector`, allowing you to work with data that's not in a `std::vector` or allowing you to generate elements by calling a lambda.
 For the common case of `std::vector<std::string>` there's also `CreateVectorOfStrings`.
 </div>